Our Team

 - Research Assistant

-Isaac (he/him) is a Research Assistant at the Social Anxiety Clinic and a coordinator on the study, "A Novel Computer-Based Treatment for Social Anxiety Disorder: A Randomized Controlled Trial."
-Prior to joining the Social Anxiety Clinic, he worked with the Lugo Lab at NYSPI, in the SPAM lab at NYU and in the Frantz and Darling Labs at Oberlin College where he majored in Psychology (with minors in Literature and Environmental Studies).
+Isaac (he/him) is a Research Assistant at the Social Anxiety Clinic.
+Prior to joining the Social Anxiety Clinic, he worked with the Lugo Lab at NYSPI, in the SPAM lab at NYU and in the Frantz and Darling Labs at Oberlin College where he majored in Psychology.
 After college, he worked for a few years in digital marketing and political campaigning in Washington, D.C. before making his way back to psychology.
-His current research interests include non-pharmacological treatments of anxiety and ADHD, and he plans to pursue a graduate degree in clinical psychology in the future.
+He plans to pursue a graduate degree in clinical psychology in the future.

 Volunteers